dhomeier/astropy/docs/io/fits/index.rst

 fix non-compliant fields and print informative messages.
 Other options in addition to ``"fix"`` are described under FITS :ref:`fits_io_verification`

+In the above example, the call to ``hdul.verify(silentfix+warn)`` requests that `astropy.io.fits` stay silent for any non-compliances it can fix but issue warnings for unfixable errors.
+Other options are described under FITS :ref:`fits_io_verification`

 .. seealso:: FITS :ref:`fits_io_verification`.

 Working with FITS Headers